autyzm-pg/friendly-plans-react/README.md

 <img src="/doc-assets/app screenshot3.jpg" width="900"/><br>

 ## License
-The project is developing by people who want to make other people's life easier.
-Because of this Friendly Plans is going to be free to use, download and develop for everybody, forever.
+The project is developed by people who want to make other people's lives easier.
+Because of that Friendly Plans is going to be free to use, download and develop for everybody, forever.
 Except as otherwise noted, this software is licensed under the [GNU General Public License, v3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## Partners